 Whether you’re an aspiring entrepreneur, blogger or small business owner, having a website is a must in today’s society.
 But walking blindly into the world of site creation can be a bit daunting.
 Fortunately, we’ve got you covered with a detailed list of to-do items to plan a website before you build it yourself or hire a professional to do it for you.

-Use this post as a template that outlines exactly how to get your new website ready to launch.
+Use this post as a project plan that outlines exactly how to get your new website ready to launch.

 How to plan a website in 7 steps

-Creating a reliable website plan will help you organize your efforts, collect the assets you need, and start off with an outline of your goals and a clear path for achieving them.
+Creating a website plan helps you organize your project, collect the assets you need, and start with an outline of your goals and a clear strategy for achieving them.

-Read on for a website plan template that will help you launch your site quickly, easily and strategically.
+Read on for a website plan that will help you launch your site quickly, easily and strategically.
+If you're still in the early stages, have a look at this guide on how to start a business.

 1. Identify your website goals